pkulchenko/fullmoon/README.md

 fm.render("header", {title = 'World'}) -- renders `<h1>Hi, World!</h1>`
 ```

-In this example the `header` template sets the layout and defines the `greet`
+In this example the `header` template becomes the "layout" and defines the `greet`
 block with `Hi` as its content.
 The block is defined as a function in the
-`block` table with whatever content it needs to produce.
+`block` table with the content it needs to produce.
 It's followed by
 a call to the `block.greet` function to include its content in the template.

 This is important to emphasize, as *in addition to defining a block, it